ap0nia/eden-query/packages/eden-svelte-query/README.md

 > That's why there's a helper method called `InferRouteInput<T extends RouteSchema>` which recognizes
 > the different sources of inputs and omits any unneeded inputs.
 It's been simplified in this demonstration.

+## Notes

+SvelteKit does not support resolving promises in components rendered on the server: https://github.com/sveltejs/svelte/issues/958 eden-react-query has a Next.js SSR integration that works by using [`react-ssr-prepass`](https://github.com/FormidableLabs/react-ssr-prepass) to load the component on the server and catch all resolving promises.

 ## Remarks

 Ideas for batching: